zpincus/IOTool/README.md

 IOTool
 ======
-IOTool is a firmware for AVR microcontrollers that provides a simple serial interface for scripting/sequencing input and output actions, controlled by a host computer.
+IOTool is a firmware for AVR microcontrollers that provides a simple command interface over a USB serial port, allowing for a host computer to script and sequence TTL input and output actions.

-This firmware was originally developed for running laboratory experiments in which multiple hardware devices need to signal one another via TTL, and where the experimental parameters need to be rapidly configurable from a host computer.
+This firmware was originally developed for running laboratory experiments in which multiple hardware devices need to signal one another via TTL, and where the experimental parameters need to be rapidly re-configurable from the controlling computer.

-In general, this will be useful for any needs for high-speed sequencing of inputs and outputs that should be controlled by a host computer.
-This project is not a replacement for the Arduino environment, and does not aim to provide a Turing-complete interpreted language for a microcontroller.
+In general, IOTool may be useful for any high-speed sequencing of inputs and outputs controlled by a host computer.
+There is no provision for branching logic, or autonomous operation unattached from a computer.
+In such cases, Arduino or AVR-GCC code is a better choice, as IOTool does not aim to provide a Turing-complete interpreted language for a microcontroller.
 The aim is simply to allow a host computer to script basic GPIO operations using a microcontroller as the TTL interface.

 Developed by [Zachary Pincus](zplab.wustl.edu), and provided under a GPL2 license.

 Basic Usage Example
 -------------------
 0. Connect the device to a USB port and note the serial port that appears on your system.
 (On Windows this will require the IOTool.inf file.)

 1. Connect to that serial port in your favorite programming environment or with a terminal program such as hyperterminal or minicom.

 2. Send the following text to the device (assuming it's configured for the Arduino pin naming scheme, as described below):

         program
         sh 13